 This play has three characters (Bernice age 70, her daughter Carol age 47 and son Evan age 28) and a simple single set -- the back porch of Bernice's home.
 A fast-paced comedy about internal wiring, family relationships, and acceptance.
 The play has won awards and had readings in California, Indiana, Kentucky, Ohio, and Texas.

-A romantic comedy about a quirky Jewish family (3F, 1M).
+A romantic comedy about a quirky Jewish family.
 Marge, who's been a widow 3 years, has decided to pursue her own interests since she can't convince her children to do what she wants (graduate, marry, procreate).
 The play's premiere production took place under the director of Kathi E.B.
 Ellis at Louisville's Bard's Town Theatre.
 Two reviewers compared this award-winning play to Neil Simon's work.

 Written as part of the "Kentucky Voices" program, this comedy had its first public reading at the Public Theatre of Kentucky and was a finalist for the Roots of the Bluegrass New Play Series.
-The wedding dress has been worn four times -- twice by Opal's mother and twice by her sister, so of course, Opal will wear it tomorrow even though the dress doesn't fit, she met the groom online, and just decided to marry him a few hours ago.
-From the left in the photo are Liz Fentress, who coordinated Kentucky Voices; Darlene Gooch "(Karen"); Tanner McGuire Gallacher ("Opal"), Meaghan Ritchie ("Nicole"); and myself.
-Khaos Company Theatre will produce the play in Indianapolis in 2019.
+The wedding dress has been worn four times — twice by Opal's mother and twice by her sister, so of course, Opal will wear it tomorrow even though the dress doesn't fit, she met the groom online, and just decided to marry him a few hours ago.
+From the left in the photo are Liz Fentress, who coordinated Kentucky Voices, and actors Darlene Gooch, Tanner McGuire Gallacher, Meaghan Ritchie, and myself.
+Emerging Theatre Indy will produce the play in Indianapolis in 2020.

 A romantic comedy about a man who begins wearing cargo shorts and seeks legal advice about growing fruit on another continent after he's downsized out of a job.
 It's about new chapters, new experiences, chai, lingerie, garden rakes, and dreams of Costa Rica.
 Two female characters and two males are needed for this fast-paced story full of twists and turns.
 The play was a Finalist for the NEWvember Festival and a Runner Up for the Pickering Award for Playwriting Excellence.